gr-b/simpleVAE/README.md

 # SimpleVAE implementation in Pytorch - with added interactive visualization
 ![interactive](interactive_plot.png)

-Code is complete with small explanations of the VAE
+Code is complete with small explanations of the VAE.
+This latent space is a bit different from the plain autoencoder.
+The sampling around encoded points causes the latent space to be more continuous.
+Additionally, the objective to put the means as close to 0 and deviations as close to 1 as possible (KL loss) makes the latent space more uniform.

 ## How to run